0xE111/cat-400/docs/tutorials/03 - processes and threads/readme.md

 Processes communication
 -----------------------

-There's no built-in opportunity to send messages across processes.
-However, since messages may be easily serialized to msgpack format, one can easily implement message passing between processes if needed.
+There's no built-in proc to send messages across processes.
+However, since messages may be easily serialized to msgpack format, one can easily implement message passing between processes by some network library or message broker.

 Wrapping it up
 ==============